-V_C (Pin 6): The V_C pin is the output of the error amplifier and the input of the peak switch current comparator.
+V_C (Pin 5): The V_C pin is the output of the error amplifier and the input to the peak switch current comparator.
 It is normally used for frequency compensation, but can do double duty as a current clamp or control loop override.
+This pin sits at about 1V for very light loads and 2V at maximum load.
+It can be driven to ground to shut off the regulator, but if driven high, current must be limited to 4mA.